jweaver72/EGZUMMER-WIKI/TX-on-all-bands.md

 1. Go to [hidden menu](https://github.com/egzumer/uv-k5-firmware-custom/wiki/Menu#hidden-menu)
 1. Enter menu `F-Lock`
 1. Choose option `UNLOCK ALL`
 1. Repeat steps 2-3 10 times.
-Do it carefully, if you confirm any other option in the process counter will get zeroed and you will have to repeat that 10 time more.
+Do it carefully, if you confirm any other option in the process counter will get zeroed and you will have to repeat that 10 times more.